PipedreamHQ/pipedream/COMPONENT-API.md

 };
 ```

+The component API borrows concepts and structure from frontend components, like those in [Vue.js](https://vuejs.org/) or [React](https://reactjs.org/).

 Components accept input via [props](#props), and can define [methods](#methods).

 ## `name`

-The name of the component, a **string** which identifies components deployed to user's accounts.
+The name of the component, a **string** which identifies components deployed to users' accounts.

 This name will show up in the Pipedream UI, in CLI output (for example, from `pd list` commands), etc.